lapce/lapce-docs/features/code-lens.md

 # Code Lens

 Lapce has a unique feature called Code Lens.
 It's a mixture of folding, minimap and code outline, with the content of functions rendered in very small fonts.
 You can toggle it by `Ctrl`+`e` in Windows and Linux, and `Cmd`+`e` in macOS.
-If you've got modal editing enabled, you can also use the spacebar to toggle it in Normal and Visual mode.&#x20;
+If you've got modal editing enabled, you can also use the spacebar to toggle it in Normal and Visual mode.

 <figure><img src="../.gitbook/assets/code_lens_example.png" alt=""><figcaption></figcaption></figure>